Domestic Violence Protection Notices and Orders

 Domestic Violence Protection Notices (DVPN) & Domestic Violence Protection Orders (DVPO)

-A DVPN and DVPO is aimed at Domestic perpetrators (18 or over) who present an on-going risk of violence to the victim with the objective of securing a co-ordinated approach across agencies for the protection of victims and the management of perpetrators.
+A DVPN and DVPO is aimed at domestic abuse perpetrators (aged 18 or over) who present an on-going risk of violence to the victim with the objective of securing a co-ordinated approach across agencies.

-Domestic violence protection orders (DVPO’s) are a new power introduced by the Crime and Security Act 2010, and enable the police to put in place protection for the victim in the immediate aftermath of a domestic violence incident.
+Domestic Violence Protection Orders (DVPO’s) were introduced by the Crime and Security Act 2010 enabling the police to apply for protection for the victim in the immediate aftermath of a domestic violence incident.
 Under DVPOs, the perpetrator can be prevented from returning to a residence and from having contact with the victim for up to 28 days, allowing the victim a level of breathing space to consider their options, with the help of a support agency.
-This provides the victim with immediate protection.

-Once authorised by a Superintendent or above and as soon as the DVPN has been served on the Perpetrator, it is valid for a period of 48 hours.
+If a DVPN is authorised it will be served on the perpetrator and is valid for a period of 48 hours.
 If breached by the perpetrator, the perpetrator will be arrested and detained in custody to appear before the next court.

 Within 48 hours of service of the DVPN, West Yorkshire Police will attend at Court to make an application for the DVPO.
 This will be heard in the Magistrates Court sitting in its civil capacity.